By Jas Singh

 But as any “money mastery” seminar will tell you (buzz words these days), the route to becoming financially independent is rarely through trying to work harder at work.
-No, to become seriously rich – and more importantly phd research proposal timetable remain seriously rich you have to master another skill.
+No, to become seriously rich – and more importantly writing out numbers in essays remain seriously rich you have to master another skill.

 What is investing?

 Quite simply, investing is to devote one’s money, energy, time or effort with the expectation of a worthwhile result.
 In other words to get an output greater than your input.

 Most people associate investing as something done by the elite few – high rollers who meet once a month in Monaco to cut multi-million deals on their yachts.
 I’m sure these people do exist.
 Those “in the know” who invest in things like real estate, stocks, funds and gold.